 Big moats under pressure

 And as always, past performance does not guarantee future returns.
 High dividend investors have recently experienced a period of underperformance, as many of these Canadian big dividend payers are rate-sensitive.
 They were under pressure in a period of rising rates.
 These high yielders compete with the risk-free yields available with cash, GICs and ultra short term bonds.
 Debt becomes more expensive putting pressure on balance sheets.
 Telcos have faced the most pressure due to mounting debt servicing charges and increased competition.
 Regulators are changing the rules for the sector.
+The lower yielding grocers did not face those higher rate headwinds.

 Wide Moat 7